[W5100S-EVB-Pico] Connect to Azure IoT Central with X.509 certificate

 Run VS Code with Developer Command Prompt

-To use Visual Studio’s build environment, run VS Code through the Developer Command Prompt for VS 2019 as follows:
+To use Visual Studio’s build environment, run VS Code through the Developer Command Prompt for VS 2019

 This will open Visual Studio Code with all the correct environment variables set so that the toolchain is correctly configured.